 But the Buckeye Trail Association is more than just a management organization.
 It is also a social group.
 Hundreds of events are planned each year, both formally by the BTA, and by individual members and 5 regional BTA Chapters.
 Most of these events are open to the public.
 Visit the Buckeye Trail Association for more information on events and how to get involved.

 The Buckeye Trail is a 1,400+ mile long-distance trail that loops around the state of Ohio.
 The North Country Trail coincides with the Buckeye Trail for over 800 miles.
 The American Discovery Trail also coincides with it through southern Ohio.

-This trail passes through many of the most scenic locations in the state, such as the Hocking Hills region and the Cuyahoga Valley National Park.
-It also goes through many small towns in Ohio, making this trail both an outdoor as well as a history experience.
+The Trail passes through many of the most scenic locations in the state, such as the Hocking Hills region.
+It also goes through many small towns in Ohio, making this trail both an outdoor and history experience.